ML-KULeuven/express/README.md

 - Train the model using pairwise comparisons provided by a real user.
 - Evaluate the learned preferences as described in the paper.

-This workflow enables reproducible experiments and analysis of the preference elicitation process with real user feedback.

 ---